NandiniShiva/storageroom-java/README.md

 Sadly, I am not finished with the integration.
 And, given that my needs are already met, I might be slow in finishing these out.
 If you have a need let me know, otherwise I may not get to these any time soon.

+  - Example for how to build with Maven (pom.xml) to complement the Gradle build
+  - Sufficient logging; in the short term you may have to step debug if you hit problems
   - Anything to do with Web hooks
   - PUT and POST for File or Image Fields (GET works)
   - Anything with Association Fields